 Beginners consider them a really fun lure to get started with in bass fishing as they are easy to follow with the eye and offer excitement that other lures lack.

-Known as plastic bait or soft plastic baits, this lure type encapsulates any plastic-based fishing lure that usually has the common feature of flexibility.
+Known as soft plastic baits, this lure type encapsulates any plastic-based fishing lure that usually has the common feature of flexibility.